|

 Josef Strnact Junior founded in 1881 a terracotta, majolica and faience factory in Turn-Teplitz.

-From 1902, he creates a subsidiary in Geisingen called "Strnact Junior".
-He then
+From 1902, he created a subsidiary in Geisingen called "Strnact Junior".

 and Josef Pachmann.